stacklane/docs/🗄/Article/endpoints/errors.md

 # Not Found {#404}

-"Not Found" / 404 errors are special case of a more expected error.
+"Not Found" / 404 errors are a special case of an expected error.
 These include missing endpoints, unresolvable dynamic paths, and uncaught `$ModelNotFound` errors.